 APNA Position Statement on the Use of Seclusion and Restraint

-Psychiatric-mental health nursing has a 100-year history of caring for persons in psychiatric facilities.
-Currently, nurses serve as front-line care providers as well as unit-based and executive level administrators in virtually every organization providing inpatient psychiatric treatment.
-Therefore, as the professional organization for psychiatric-mental health nurses, the American Psychiatric Nurses Association (APNA) recognizes that the ultimate responsibility for maintaining the safety of both individuals and staff in the treatment environment and for maintaining standards of care in the day-to-day treatment of individuals rests with nursing and the hospital leadership or behavioral health care organization leadership that supports the unit.
+Psychiatric-mental health nursing has a 100 year history of caring for persons in psychiatric facilities.
+Currently, nurses serve as direct care providers as well as unit-based and executive level administrators in virtually every organization providing inpatient psychiatric treatment.
+Therefore, as the professional organization for psychiatric-mental health nurses, the American Psychiatric Nurses Association (APNA) recognizes that the ultimate responsibility for maintaining the safety of both individuals and staff in the treatment environment and for maintaining standards of care in the day-to-day treatment of individuals rests with nursing and the organizational leadership that supports care settings.

 Thus, APNA supports a sustained commitment to the reduction and ultimate elimination of seclusion and restraint and advocates for continued research to support evidence-based practice for the prevention and management of behavioral emergencies.
-Furthermore, we recognize the need for and are committed to working together with physicians, clients and families, advocacy groups, other health providers and our nursing colleagues in order to achieve the reality of eliminating seclusion and restraint.
+Furthermore, we recognize the need for and are committed to working together with physicians, clients and families, advocacy groups, other health providers, and our nursing colleagues in order to achieve the reality of eliminating the use of seclusion and restraint.

-In the mid-1800’s proponents of “moral treatment” of psychiatric patients advocated the elimination of the practice of restraining patients.
-Despite the relative success of this movement in England and Europe, psychiatrists in the United States concluded that restraints could never be eliminated in the United States (Bockoven, 1963; Deutsch, 1949; Rogers & Bocchino, 1999; Strumpf & Tomes, 1993).
-Until recently, belief in the necessity for continuing the practice of secluding and restraining patients persisted.
-For example, in 1994, Fisher concluded from his review of the literature that not only was it nearly impossible to operate a program for severely symptomatic individuals without some form of seclusion or physical or mechanical restraint” (p.
-1584) but that these methods were effective in preventing injury and reducing agitation.
-Others, however, concluded that the practice of restraining and secluding patients was not grounded in research that supported the therapeutic efficacy of this intervention, but upon the observation that these measures interrupted and controlled the patient’s behavior (Steinert et al. 2010, Scanlan 2010, Sailas & Fenton 2000, Paterson & Duxbury 2007).
+In the mid-1800s, proponents of “moral treatment” of psychiatric patients advocated for the elimination of the practice of restraining patients.
+Despite the relative success of this movement in England and Europe, psychiatrists in the United States concluded that restraints could never be eliminated in the United States (Fisher, 1994).
+Belief in the necessity for continuing the practice of secluding and restraining patients as a way to prevent injury and reduce agitation persisted until the beginning of the 21st century.
+Nurses then concluded that this practice was not grounded in research that supported its therapeutic efficacy, but upon the observation that these measures interrupted and controlled the patient’s behavior (Sailas & Fenton 2000; Paterson & Duxbury, 2007; Steinert et al. 2010; Scanlan 2010).
+Regulatory changes and increased study led to recognition that seclusion and restraint are not grounded in research and are not therapeutic (World Health Organization, 2017).

-To date, there is some evidence that changes in a unit’s treatment philosophy can lead to changes in patient behavior that will ultimately impact the incidence of the use of seclusion and/or restraints (Delaney and Johnson 2012, Goetz and Taylor-Trujillo 2012).
-There is also growing awareness that inpatient treatment must be shaped by the principles of trauma-informed care and the recovery movement and that these philosophies will create a collaborative spirit that is essential to restraint reduction and elimination efforts (Hammer et al. 2011, Hardy & Patel 2011, Subica, Claypoole & Wylie 2012, Bowen, Privitera & Bowie 2011, Azeem et al. 2011, SAMHSA 2013).
+There is evidence that changes in a unit’s treatment philosophy can lead to changes in patient behavior that will ultimately impact the incidence of the use of seclusion and/or restraints (Delaney and Johnson, 2012; Goetz and Taylor-Trujillo, 2012).
+There is also growing awareness that inpatient treatment must be shaped by the principles of trauma-informed care and the recovery movement and that these philosophies will create a collaborative spirit that is essential to restraint reduction and elimination efforts (Hammer et al., 2011; Hardy & Patel, 2011; Subica, Claypoole & Wylie, 2012; Bowen, Privitera & Bowie, 2011; Azeem et al., 2011; SAMHSA, 2018).

 Despite the best efforts at preventing the use of seclusion and restraint, there may be times that these measures are used.
-Thus, it is important to be cognizant of the vulnerability of individuals who are secluded or restrained and the risks involved in using these measures (Huf & Adams 2012, Hollins & Stubbs 2011, Mohr & Nunno 2011, Georgieva et. al 2012).
-Moreover, the dangers inherent in the use of seclusion and restraint include the possibility that the person's behavior is a manifestation of an organic or physiological problem that requires medical intervention and may therefore, predispose the person to increased physiological risk during the time the individual is secluded or restrained.
-Therefore, skilled assessments of individuals who are restrained or secluded will not only ensure the safety of individuals in these vulnerable conditions but also will ensure that the measures are discontinued as soon as the individual is able to be safely released.
+Thus, it is important to be cognizant of the vulnerability of individuals who are secluded or restrained and the risks involved in using these measures (Nadler-Moodie, 2009; Huf & Adams, 2012; Hollins & Stubbs, 2011; Mohr & Nunno, 2011; Georgieva et. al, 2012).
+Moreover, the dangers inherent in the use of seclusion and restraint include the possibility that the person’s behavior is a manifestation of an organic or physiological problem that requires medical intervention and may, therefore, predispose the person to increased physiological risk during the time the individual is secluded or restrained.
+Therefore, skilled assessments of individuals who are restrained or secluded will not only ensure the safety of individuals in these vulnerable conditions, but also will ensure that the measures are discontinued as soon as the individual is able to be safely released.